-Is your GE refrigerator no longer dispensing water or warning you that the filter needs to be replaced?
-Unfortunately, the new GE refrigerators use an RFID chip on the filter that tells the fridge then the filter expires, even if the filter is fine.
-So, you have a few options to get it working again.
+If your GE refrigerator is not dispensing water or warning you that the filter needs to be replaced then we can help you resolve this issue.
+The new GE refrigerator with RPWFE water filters use an RFID chip that tells the fridge then the RPWFE filter expires, even if the filter has some life left.
+Here are your options…

-1. Replace filter with the recommended GE water filter
+1. Replace filter with the a new GE water filter

 2. Use the GE refrigerator filter plug bypass

-This is a great option if you already have another water filter installed in your home.
-We actually use an osmosis water filter under our sink and send the water through our refrigerator so we don’t need the filter so this works fine for us.
+This is a great option if you already have another water filter installed in your home such as a whole house water filter.
+We actually use a reverse osmosis water filter that we installed under our sink and send the water through our refrigerator so we don’t need the filter.
+So the filter plug worked perfectly for us.

 3. Hack the RFID system and purchase less expensive filters

-If you want to save a few bucks then follow the instructions in this video below to remove the RFID chip from the filter bypass plug then tape it over the sensor in the refrigerator.
-You can then purchase the less expensive, 3rd party filters below.
+If you want to save some money then follow the instructions in this video below to remove the RFID chip from the filter bypass plug then tape it over the sensor in the refrigerator.
+You can then purchase these less expensive, 3rd-party water filters.
 Granted, the system will tell you that the water is “not filtering” since it thinks you are using the bypass plug but that isn’t any big deal, right?

 Has this worked for you?
 Let us know below so we can help other GE fridge owners!